SEO for the Search Generative Experience (SGE): Adapting to Google's AI-Powered Search

 Gemini AI

-Announced as a future advancement, Gemini represents Google's new series of AI models designed to build on PaLM's foundation.
+Gemini represents Google's series of AI models designed to build on PaLM's foundation.
 It incorporates multimodal processing (understanding and generating text, images, and other types of content) and reinforcement learning techniques.
-This technology will enhance SGE by allowing it to process more complex queries and deliver richer, more nuanced search results.
+This technology enhances SGE by allowing it to process more complex queries and deliver richer, more nuanced search results.

 Multimodal Integration